dlittle-source/ansible-aws-vpc/README.md

 **Project: Ansible Automation for AWS VPC Deployment**

 **Overview:**
 In this project, I automated the deployment of an AWS Virtual Private Cloud (VPC) using **Ansible** as the configuration management tool.
 The solution was built with **modularity and flexibility** in mind, leveraging **Ansible variables** for customization and **reusable modules** to streamline provisioning across environments.
+This project was structured into three phases.
+Phase one focused on creating the VPC and associated services and was completed on the main branch.
+For phase two, I created a new branch to add additional resources and consolidate multiple playbooks into a single YAML file.

 **Deployment Steps:**